ibm-cloud-docs/security-services/ts-sm-trial.md

 And if a Trial plan instance of {{site.data.keyword.secrets-manager_short}} is undeployed and then redeployed with the Trial plan in the same account, the deployment of the {{site.data.keyword.secrets-manager_short}} member fails.

-To minimize costs, the deployable architecture deploys a Trial plan instance of {{site.data.keyword.secrets-manager_short}} by default.
-However, you can create only one Trial instance of {{site.data.keyword.secrets-manager_short}} in an account.
+You can create only one Trial instance of {{site.data.keyword.secrets-manager_short}} in an account.
 {: tsCauses}

 You can deploy a Standard plan instance from the **Optional settings** of the deployable architecture.